FakeSloth/buma/docs/setup.md

 Initial Files
 -------------

-I used `git init` to start a git repository and `npm init` to create a `package.json` file.
+We used `git init` to start a git repository and `npm init` to create a `package.json` file.
 `server.js` will be the main file used and it is the center of the app.
 It will start the application, loading all dependencies and routes.
-I also created a `config/config.js` file to hold all our configuration variables.
+We also created a `config/config.js` file to hold all our configuration variables.

 MongoDB